 Power Loss/Electrical Surge Data Recovery

-Electrical Surge Data Recovery – Shorted Control Boards
+Electrical Surge Data Recovery for HDDS and SSDs

-When you plug in an external hard drive, solid state drive, or USB flash drive, they all look the same to you.
+When you plug an external hard drive, solid state drive, or USB flash drive into your PC, they all look the same to you.
 But the underlying technological differences between hard disk drives and flash memory devices are huge.
-The electrical surge data recovery method depends heavily on the nature of the device.
+Electrical surge data recovery methods depend heavily on the nature of the device.